laravel/docs/installation.md

 - [Session](/docs/{{version}}/session#configuration)
 </div>

+<a name="web-server-configuration"></a>
+## Web Server Configuration

 <a name="pretty-urls"></a>
-#### Pretty URLs
+### Pretty URLs

-**Apache**
+#### Apache

-The framework ships with a `public/.htaccess` file that is used to allow URLs without `index.php`.
-If you use Apache to serve your Laravel application, be sure to enable the `mod_rewrite` module.
+Laravel includes a `public/.htaccess` file that is used to provide URLs without the `index.php` front controller in the path.
+Before serving Laravel with Apache, be sure to enable the `mod_rewrite` module so the `.htaccess` file will be honored by the server.

-If the `.htaccess` file that ships with Laravel does not work with your Apache installation, try this one:
+If the `.htaccess` file that ships with Laravel does not work with your Apache installation, try this alternative:

     Options +FollowSymLinks
     RewriteEngine On